Robot-sumo: All Japan Robot-Sumo Tournament

 The All Japan Robot Sumo Tournament [jp] (Japanese: 全日本ロボット相撲大会 zen'nippon robotto sumou taikai), organized by FUJISOFT Inc. [jp], is the official national robot-sumo tournament of Japan.
-Founded in 1989, the event is the first robot-sumo event ever, introducing the Mega Sumo class.
+Founded in 1989, with the aim of promoting the enjoyment of manufacturing through robot building, the event is the first robot-sumo event ever, introducing the Mega Sumo class.
 Since the introduction of overseas participants in 2008, it is considered the "World Robot-Sumo Championship" for Mega Sumo, both Auto and RC.
 Since 2023, it has also been officially hosting Mini-Sumo competitions (Auto and RC).

+In August 2026, FUJISOFT announced that it would end the tournament after the 38th edition, scheduled for 2026, which will therefore be the final tournament.

 Currenlty, the competition is divided into a "Regional Stage" (Japanese: 地区大会 chiku taikai, lit: regional tournament) and the "Grand Final" (Japanese: 全国大会 zenkoku taikai, lit: all country tournament), also called "Final Round".
 The Regional Stage consists of regional tournaments held in Japan between August and October for participants based in Japan, with the top performers from each tournament qualifying for the Grand Final.
 The Regional Stage tournaments have usually been the Kantō, Chūgoku-Shikoku, Hokushin'etsu-Tōkai, Tōhoku, Hokkaidō, Kinki and Kyūshū tournaments, though not all of them may be held every edition.
 The Regional Stage tournaments currently adopt a single-elimination format and are held in a single day.
 The FUJISOFT's "High Schooler's Tournament" and the "High School Championship" Regional Stage tournaments are also part of regional qualifiers for the All Japan Grand Final.

 International representatives may qualify for the Grand Final through international qualifiers tournaments approved by FUJISOFT, in overseas countries such as Mexico, Mongolia and Brazil, among others.
 These tournaments form the "Overseas Tournaments" qualifiers (Japanese: 海外大会枠 kaigai taikai-waku, lit: overseas tournaments slots).
 The Overseas Tournaments are run by different organizations, so the tournament format varies.
 In some specific cases, qualification certificates are also issued to some teams as "National Representative" or "Country Representative", for countries with no teams yet qualified or without any official qualifier tournament.

 The following countries are listed as having already collaborated with All Japan Robot-Sumo Tournament, regarding participation in the tournament or other types of collaboration in robot-sumo: